 Turn off the backup for those non-essential data types and select only what you need to back up.
 About how to turn off unnecessary Apps, you can follow the steps below:

-On your iPhone iPad, go to Settings App > General > Storage & iCloud Usage > Manage Storage in iCloud column > Select the device you want to manage in BACKUPS column (if you are using the same Apple ID on more than one iDevice) > CHOOSE DATA TO BACK UP column > Tap on “Show All Apps” > Select the unnecessary Apps and tap on it to turn if off > Tap on Turn Off & Delete.
+On your iPhone iPad, go to Settings App > General > Storage & iCloud Usage > Manage Storage in iCloud column > Select the device you want to manage in BACKUPS column (if you are using the same Apple ID on more than one iDevice) > CHOOSE DATA TO BACK UP column > Tap on “Show All Apps” > Select the unnecessary Apps and tap on it to turn it off > Tap on Turn Off & Delete.

 If you find your iPhone iPad needs a long time to load a webpage, download an App when connecting to Wi-Fi, this means your Wi-Fi network is slow.
-Without doubt that this will make iCloud backup slow.
+Without a doubt that this will make iCloud backup slow.
 You can fix this problem by following this guide: How to Fix: iPhone iPad Wi-Fi Slow >

 Furthermore, here’s a recommended method for you.
 Connect your device to Wi-Fi, and charge it before you go to bed at night, it will back up your data silently.
-And when you wake up in the next morning, it already has your backup files.
+And when you wake up the next morning, it already has your backup files.